jakefollett/jakefollett/README.md

-- 👋 Hi, I’m @jakefollett
+- 👋 Hi, I’m @jakefollett studying computer science and mathmatics at the University of Oregon
-- 👀 I’m interested in Data Analytics, Data Science, creating useful applications
+- 👀 I’m interested in Data Analytics, Data Science, and Creating useful applications
 - 🌱 I’m currently learning Data Structure in C and Data Analytics in Python
 - 📫 How to reach me ...
 IG: @follett.jake, Twitter:@KurtaGenki